 1. The first-level interrupt handlers are the code that the platform executes in response to the hardware interrupts (or traps).
 A first-level interrupt is assumed to be executed at an execution eligibility (priority) and by a processor dictated by the underlying platform (which may be controllable at the platform level).
 On some RTSJ implementations it will not be possible to write Java code for these handlers.
-Implementations that do enable Java-level handlers may

-1 See http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0375a/Cegbfjhf.html

-- restrict the code that can be written.
+Implementations that do enable Java-level handlers may restrict the code that can be written.
 For example, the handler code should not suspend itself or throw unhandled exceptions.
+The RTSJ 2.0 optional InterruptServiceRoutine class supports first level interrupt handling.

+$^{^1 {\}rm See \ http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0375a/Cegbfjhf.html}$

-The RTSJ 2.0 optional InterruptServiceRoutine class supports first level interrupt handling. - 2.
-The external event handler is the code that the JVM executes as a result of being notified that an external event (be it an operating system signal, an ISR or some other program) is targeted at the RTSJ application.
+- 2. The external event handler is the code that the JVM executes as a result of being notified that an external event (be it an operating system signal, an ISR or some other program) is targeted at the RTSJ application.
 The programmer should be able to specify the processor affinity and execution eligibility of this code.
 In RTSJ 2.0, all external events are represented by instances of the Happening interface.
-Every happening has an associated dispatcher which is responsible for the initial response to an occurrence of the event. - A happening dispatcher is able to find one or more associated RTSJ asynchronous events and fire them.
+Every happening has an associated dispatcher which is responsible for the initial response to an occurrence of the event. - 3.
+A happening dispatcher is able to find one or more associated RTSJ asynchronous events and fire them.
 This then releases the associated asynchronous event handlers.

-12.4.4 An Illustrative Example
+13.4.4 An Illustrative Example

-Consider an embedded system that has a simple flash memory device that supports a single type of removable flash memory stick, as illustrated in Figure 12.6.
+Consider an embedded system that has a simple flash memory device that supports a single type of removable flash memory stick, as illustrated in Figure 13.6.